Trust is the foundation of any relationship.

 Red Flag #4: Super Complicated Fees

-In the first article of this two-part series, we talked about how fee structures work.
+Previously, we talked about how fee structures work.
 Advisors usually charge you either commission on transactions or fees/flat rates.

 Hourly rates have the advantage of control – you know how much you’re paying your advisor and you can measure their output based on how many hours they’ve charged.